How to Extend, Advance or Renew a Resident Educator or Alternative Resident Educator License

 Frequently Asked Questions

-How do I EXTEND my license to add one or two years of license validity?
+How do I EXTEND my license to add one year of license validity?

 The sole purpose of a license extension is to allow additional time to complete the Resident Educator Program.

-- One- or two-year extensions of resident educator licenses and alternative resident educator licenses are available for currently expiring licenses.
+- One-year extensions of resident educator licenses and alternative resident educator licenses are available for currently expiring licenses.

-- Holders of these licenses may be eligible for one- or two-year license extensions (except as explained in items #3 and #4 below), only when:
+- Holders of these licenses may be eligible for one-year license extensions (except as explained in items #3 and #4 below), only when:

-- Holders of either resident educator license who took the Resident Educator Summative Assessment (RESA) but did not pass all four tasks of the assessment, may obtain a ONE-YEAR license extension only, in order to retake any necessary tasks of the assessment.
+- Holders of either resident educator license who took the Resident Educator Summative Assessment (RESA) but did not pass all tasks of the assessment, may only obtain a one-year license extension in order to retake any necessary tasks of the assessment.

-- Alternative resident educator license holders may not use extensions to provide additional time for meeting coursework and testing requirements for professional licensure.
+- Alternative resident educator license holders may not use extensions to provide additional time for meeting coursework and the Ohio Assessment for Educators (OAE) 004 Assessment of Professional Knowledge testing requirements for professional licensure.
 They must complete these requirements during the license’s initial four-year duration.

 Please note: Holders of resident educator licenses or alternative resident educator licenses who already have obtained a total of two years of extensions to their licenses, and who have completed less than two years of the Resident Educator Program at the conclusion of that license extension, must renew the license and shall meet the renewal requirements instead of applying for additional license extensions.
 No more than a total of four years of extensions to a resident educator license or alternative resident educator license will be allowed.
 After a total of four years of extensions to a resident educator license or alternative resident educator license, applicants must either renew or advance the license.
 Please see requirements to advance or renew a resident educator and alternative resident educator license below.